 2. Limiting and scheduling exposure to news and social media.

-My ritual used to be to read the news and social media first thing in the morning, along with breakfast and coffee.
-That’s becoming too stressful a way to start the day.
-Instead, I am waiting until a little later on, when I feel awake, energized and less vulnerable.
+My ritual used to be to read the news and social media first thing in the morning.
+Now I am waiting until a little later on, when I feel awake, energized and less vulnerable.

-It’s also helpful to choose who to follow and what to read on social media.
-It can be helpful to read thoughtful comments from people who’s views match mine and from those whose dissent from mine.
+I choose who to follow and what to read on social media.
+It can be helpful to read thoughtful comments and posts, whether they’re written by people whose views I share or differ from.
 I try to avoid reading reactive rants from anywhere along the political spectrum as a way of keeping my anxiety level down.

 3. Choosing actions.

-Trying to push aside or avoid unpleasant feelings like fears and anxiety doesn’t work for the long haul.
+Pushing aside or avoiding unpleasant feelings like fears and anxiety doesn’t work for the long haul.
 Neither does getting caught in them so that they cause paralysis or despair.
 What does help?
-For me, it’s useful to identify those that are realistic and then do my best to come up with strategies and plans to address them.
+For me, it’s useful to identify those that are realistic and then create strategies and plans to address them.
 Some realistic fears are immediate concerns.
 Others are possible but more unlikely.
 Some are just free-floating anxieties that I can’t do much about.

 In for the Long Haul